St Augustine’s Catholic Academy

 St. Augustine’s Catholic Academy provides a dedicated team of professionals, ensuring that your child meets their full potential.
-Through teachers and learning support assistants in the classroom, the SENDCO, the home school link worker and the learning mentor.
+Through teachers and learning support assistants in the classroom, the SENCO, the home school link worker and the learning mentor.
 We encourage children to talk about their well-being through circle time, reflective periods of lessons, assemblies and informal conversations.
 If children require extra support, help and guidance from other professionals can be organised.

 The school ensures that: